 A little more you should know..

-We cannot guarantee 100% allergy friendly at any of these classes.
+We cannot guarantee 100% allergy friendly at any of our classes.

 Paula and Charles and Violet have insurance and a Working with Children permit.

-Parents are welcome to stay for the duration of the class, if your child is comfortable, you may leave them at class and have a wander to Belmont forum and coffee shops near by.
+At our kids classes: Parents are welcome to stay for the duration of the class, if your child is comfortable, you may leave them at class.
 Each child will be signed in at the start of the class with a contact number provided by parent/guardian and signed out when leaving.

 Your child may be in our photos to advertise future kids classes, I’ll do my best to protect their privacy, but please let me know if you’d prefer no photos of your child on social media.